 Adding an Address to the USPS Database

 The United States Postal Service (USPS) generally does a good job maintaining a list of deliverable addresses.
 However, they aren’t perfect, and there are cases where a technically valid address does not show up in their database.
-This is often because this location was newly built or was originally registered as a different address.
-Regardless of the reason, if an address you know is valid but does not validate in our DOTS Address Validation – US web service, reaching out to the USPS can remedy the issue.
+This is often because the location was newly built or was originally registered as a different address.
+Regardless of the reason, if an address you know is valid but does not validate in our DOTS Address Validation – US web service, reaching out directly to the USPS can remedy the issue.

 The USPS provides a handy tool that allows you to look up the phone number for your local mail entry office.
 You can enter a city+state or postal code into the Mail Entry Locator.
 A sample screen is shown here.

 Once the USPS has added the address to their database, the information will propagate to Service Objects’ Address Validation – US web service in the next monthly update.
 After the update, the problematic address will then be processed as a valid mailing address with a delivery point validation (DPV) value of 1 .